 Armenia to Salento to Armenia

 If you’re unable to get a direct bus to Salento, then take a bus to the closest hub (and airport), Armenia.
 Then from Armenia, take a local bus Armenia Salento bus.
 Buses run from Armenia to Salento from 0600 until around 2100.
 (They also run the Salento Armenia bus from 0600 onwards).
 These buses take an hour to go from Salento to Armenia and vice versa and cost 4,800 COP.

 Jardin to Salento

 It’s now easier to get to Salento from Jardin.
-You’ll first to get from Jardin to Rio Sucio.
+You’ll first need to get from Jardin to Rio Sucio.
 You can’t book this online but can buy tickets at the Cootransio bus company in Jardin.
 Simply take the 0800 bus from Jardin to Rio Sucio – book in advance at the bus offices in Jardin to be sure of your seat at 20,000 COP.
 You cannot book this bus online.
 Our full guide of how to go from Jardin to Salento is here.

 The bus to Rio Sucio from Jardin costs 20,000 COP.
 It arrives in Rio Sucio at 1145.